You want smart political talk without the meltdowns?

 I don't know.

-That's just my own personal belief system.
+And that's just my own personal, that's just my own personal belief system.

 That's why I'm more confident than ever.

-The people that work in Wall Street, you know, remember a lot of these guys that work on Wall Street, they make money when the stock market goes up, and they make it when the stock market goes down.
+The people that work in Wall Street, you know, remember a lot of these guys that work on Wall Street, they make money when the stock market goes up and they make it when the stock market goes down.

-Linda, true statement or false statement.
+Linda, true statement or false statement?

 They do.